seewoo5/seewoo5.github.io/_posts/2024-06-23-modular-form-ineq.md

 ---
 layout: posts
 title:  "Algebraic proof of modular form inequalities for optimal sphere packings"
-date:   2024-06-03
+date:   2024-06-23
 categories: jekyll update
 tags: math
 ---

-I uploaded a new paper on arXiv about modular form inequalities appear in the proof of optimality of $E_{8}$ and Leech lattice sphere packings by [Viazovska](https://annals.math.princeton.edu/2017/185-3/p07) and [Cohn-Kumar-Miller-Radchenko-Viazovska](https://annals.math.princeton.edu/2017/185-3/p08).
+I uploaded a [new paper on arXiv](https://arxiv.org/abs/2406.14659) about modular form inequalities appear in the proof of optimality of $E_{8}$ and Leech lattice sphere packings by [Viazovska](https://annals.math.princeton.edu/2017/185-3/p07) and [Cohn-Kumar-Miller-Radchenko-Viazovska](https://annals.math.princeton.edu/2017/185-3/p08).
-The paper can be summarized as: we have "algebraic" proofs that do not require any numerical analysis.
+The paper can be summarized as:

+> We have "algebraic" proofs of the inequalities that do not require any numerical analysis.

 ### Story

-The history of the problem itself can be found in the introduction/preliminary of my paper or the first few slides of [this](https://seewoo5.github.io/assets/spherepacking.pdf).
+The history of the problem itself can be found in the introduction/preliminary of my paper or the first few slides of [this](https://seewoo5.github.io/assets/presentations/spherepacking.pdf).
 Instead, I will share my own history and thought process on this project.

 I learned about the problem when Viazovska announced the proof, and give a presentation on it when I was a senior undergraduate student.